Any given day, you have a finite amount of energy to spend, both mentally and physically.

 And to make it even worse: a lot of the work we schedule is hardly relevant, in that it doesn’t actually do anything to drive results.

-They might be useful things, but they’re busywork instead of growth-driving activities.
+They might be useful things to do, but we often prioritise busywork instead of growth-driving activities.

 You’ll agree that this is no way to run a business, or indeed to live a happy life.

 Be stingy with your units of you.

-When planning, know that your actual reserve very likely won’t reach to complete everything you want to get done, and schedule only growth-driving activities, and:
+When planning, know that your actual reserve very likely won’t allow you to complete everything you want to get done, and schedule only growth-driving activities, and:

 Only schedule a few, or even just one.
 What you put on your tasklist for today should be 100% attainable, even if you happen to run into complications or setbacks.

 That way, you’re far more likely to reach your goals of accomplishment – and when you do, you get a powerful bit of neurological feedback, because hey now!
 I did what I said I’d do!

 And, bonus: you’ll have energy left to do another thing – look at me go!